DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/lay-out-dynamic-report-content/maintain-the-size-and-content-of-data-bound-controls.md

 | ![](../../../images/eurd-web-auto-width-true-word-wrap-false.png) | ![](../../../images/eurd-web-auto-width-false-word-wrap-true.png) |

 You can also use the opposite **Text Fit Mode** property to adjust a label or table cell's font size to fit the control's bounds.
-Images below show how the **Word Wrap** property affects the label's font size.
+Images below show how the **Text Fit Mode** property affects the label's font size.

 ![](../../../images/eurd-web-label-text-fit-mode-property.png)